 2016 was a pretty special year for me.
 My partner and I of 11 years tied the knot in an amazing day surrounded by our closest friends and family.
 For our honeymoon we did have original plans of going to America followed by Mexico, but due to costs and the virus in Mexico we gave it a miss.
-Instead we decided on visiting Skiathos, Greece and Rome, Italy.
+Instead we decided on visiting Skiathos, Greece and having a weekend in Rome, Italy.
 All in all we were gone for a lovely 25 days.

 We put two trips together as an overall honeymoon and then added Rome to celebrate 11 years together.
 We booked the flights with EasyJet and stayed at Kolbe Hotel, Rome.
 This hotel has a great location; based in front of the Roman Forum and a short 15 minute walk to the Colosseum.
 The Spanish Steps, Trevi Fountain are walk-able (about 25 minutes) as well as the Vatican city with about a 35 minute walk.
 Of course you can take taxis, and Uber does work in Rome.